What is Ayurveda?

 The translation of Ayurveda is ‘knowledge of life’ (‘ayur’ means ‘life’ or ‘vital power’ and ‘ved’ means ‘knowledge’).
 Well before the periodic table, the brain or human DNA were mapped, Ayurveda had established the key biological relationships that we use for healthcare today.

 Ayurveda is about maximising quality and longevity of life

 Ayurveda works on the idea that, with a basic knowledge of the fundamentals, you can look after yourself and prevent serious illness from arising.
 Animals naturally self-care but we’ve lost the knack and since we are a more complicated beast a textbook is useful!

 Ayurveda is a big part of the primary healthcare system in India and used by millions of people every day to stay well.
 Its status as a health care system is also recognised by the World Health Organisation (WHO).
-As with yoga until recently, Ayurveda is relatively unknown outside of south-east Asia and research into its benefits has been limited due to funding.
-This is now changing as the need for self-care (preventative health) becomes more important in modern societies.

 Here are five things Ayurveda confirmed thousands of years ago: